 Before your treatment started, you were given medicine to block pain.

 Your doctor placed an ultrasound probe into your rectum.
 You probably may have also had a Foley catheter (tube) in your bladder to drain urine.
 Your doctor used CT scans or ultrasound to view the area to be treated.

 Needles or special applicators were then used to place the metal pellets into your prostate.
 The pellets deliver radiation into your prostate.
 They were inserted through your perineum (the area between the scrotum and the anus).

 What to Expect at Home

 Some blood in your urine or semen can be expected for a few days.
-You may need to use a urinary catheter for 1 or 2 days if you have blood in your urine.
+You may need to use a urinary catheter for 1 or 2 days if you have a lot of blood in your urine.
 Your health care provider will show you how to use it.
 You may also feel the urge to urinate more often.
 Your perineum may be tender and bruised.
 You can use ice packs and take pain medicine to ease discomfort.

 If you have a permanent implant, you may need to limit the amount of time you spend around children and pregnant women for a while.